xbabalov/podman-desktop/website/docs/ai-lab/start-inference-server.md

 # Starting an inference server for a model

 Once a model is downloaded, a model service can be started.
-A model service is an inference server that is running in a container and exposing the model through the well-known chat API common to many providers.
+A model service is an inference server that runs in a container and exposes the model through the well-known chat API common to many providers.

 #### Prerequisites